 Our Strategy starts by acknowledging our current state - where we sit as a region, what we will continue to build up, and where we need to focus our attention.
-The snapshot below provides an include into the continue to build up, and where we need to focus our attention.
+The snapshot below provides an insight into where we are now.